 Across the main street, or Hewett Street, as it is now

 called, and a little south of Carl Rabenstein's brick block,

-which was occupied by a man by the name of Tim Roberts, who made
+which was occupied by a man by the name of Tim Roberts, who

-8 by 10 glass variety, and incapable of being
+two-stash, 8 by 10 glass variety, and incapable of being

 Back of and to the north of the original store of Hewett,

-then about one year old, and names Sherman F. Hewett.
+son, then about one year old, and names Sherman F. Hewett.

 The son is the present county surveyor of the county, and